A History of the Azores

 I charcoal Circe’s Island: thickets of cryptomeria,

-shearwaters flying in the dark, a sulfur cavern
+shearwaters flying in the dark, a sulfurous cavern

 that leads to underworlds of reddish, noctule bats.

-Graciosa: the name slides off my tongue like Thule
+Graciosa: the name slides off my tongue like arctic

-pack ice, its cries heard across a hundred oceans.
+pack ice, its cries heard across the ocean of hope.

-were there, flooding my brain with the language
+were there, flooding my mind with the language

-of desire, thrumming like woodcocks on the forest
+of desire, thrumming like woodcocks on a forest

 floor, imploring me to leave my friends behind,